“Every professor teaching online should consider team projects for his or her classes.”

 Online Marketing Course

 Students work in groups to create a social media marketing strategy for a nonprofit.
-Groups are responsible for researching the company and its current marketing efforts, scheduling interviews with company leaders to gather information, and developing a professional-quality marketing plan, drawing on the concepts they’ve learned from the course.
-Students communicate with one another via group discussion boards and a chat tool, and with company representatives via Skype or phone.
+Groups are responsible for researching the company and its current marketing efforts, scheduling interviews with company leaders to gather information and developing a professional-quality marketing plan, drawing on the concepts they’ve learned from the course.
+Students communicate with one another via group discussion boards and a chat tool and with company representatives via Skype or phone.
 They log the contributions of each teammate on a designated discussion board, which the instructor monitors.
-The instructor provides feedback via the team discussion board and through scheduled biweekly meetings via Web conferencing.
-Groups deliver a presentation to their clients via a Web conferencing tool or another digital tool compatible with the client’s system.
+The instructor provides feedback on the team discussion board and through scheduled biweekly meetings via web conferencing.
+Groups deliver their presentation to their clients via a web conferencing tool or another digital tool compatible with the client’s system.

 Online Web Applications Course